ysmood/junit/readme.md

 # CLI

 Install junit globally: `npm i -g junit`.
+It will automatically take advantage of the `babel` if you have installed it globally.

 For example, created a file `test/fib-test.js`, it should export a function which will return an array of tests, such as: